logzio/logz-docs/_source/user-guide/infrastructure-monitoring/grafana-alerts.md

   - imnotashrimp
 ---

-Add alerts to graphs in your Metrics dashboards to be notified when they are breached.
+Add alerts to graphs in your Metrics dashboards to be notified when values are outside of their acceptable range.
+You can add a threshold for a minimum duration, to avoid getting alerted of short-lived issues that were resolved on their own.

 You can add the rule graphically, directly on the graph by highlighting the breach region.

+If you're running multiple servers for load balancing purposes, rest assured that Logz.io Metrics won't send duplicte alerts.
+A deduplication mechanism protects against that.

 ###### On this page
 {:.no_toc}